eProsima/Fast-DDS-monitor/docs/rst/ros/galactic/galactic.rst

 Monitoring network
 ------------------

-Now it could be seen in the :ref:`dds_panel_layout` two new Participants.
+Now one should see in the :ref:`dds_panel_layout` two new Participants.

 .. figure:: /rst/figures/screenshots/galactic_tutorial/participants.png
     :align: center